dancer1325/ethereum-org-website/public/content/developers/docs/apis/json-rpc/index.md

 ### History Methods {#history_methods}

-> Fetches historical records of every block back to genesis.
-This is like one large append-only file, and includes all block headers, block bodies, uncle blocks, and transaction receipts.
+> Fetches historical records of every block back to genesis
+* This is like one large append-only file, and includes all block headers, block bodies, uncle blocks, and transaction receipts.

 - [eth_getBlockTransactionCountByHash](#eth_getblocktransactioncountbyhash)
 - [eth_getBlockTransactionCountByNumber](#eth_getblocktransactioncountbynumber)